alessandrobelli/obsidian-sample-plugin/README.md

 2. **Search Notion Databases**: Click the `Search DBs` button to populate a list of databases you can migrate.

 3. **Specify the Database ID**: After finding your database, specify its ID.
+You can just click on any in the list.

-4. **Set Migration Path**: Choose the Obsidian folder where you want the Notion database to be migrated to.
+4. **Set Migration Path**: First create then choose the Obsidian folder where you want the Notion database to be migrated to.

 5. **Set Optional Parameters**:
     - `Create relations inside the page`: To include relations inside the Obsidian note.
+In this way they won't appear in frontmatter and you can see the connection in the graph.
     - `Attach page ID at the end`: To append Notion's page ID at the end of your Obsidian note.
     - `Import page content`: To import the actual content of your Notion pages into Obsidian.